 3) A. Severin Johnson, “Packing House Byproducts,” Agricultural Marketing Resource Center, Iowa State University, Feb.
 2003.

 4) Deng-Cheng Liu, “Better Utilization of By-Products From the Meat Industry,” Food & Fertilizer Technology Center for the Asian and Pacific Region, 10 Jan.
 2001.

 5) Michael P. Masser, “Alligator Production,” Southern Regional Aquaculture Center, May 1993.

-12) Government of South Australia, The Kangaroo Conservation and Management Plan for South Australia 2008–2012, Department of Environment and Heritage, 2007.
+13) Government of South Australia, The Kangaroo Conservation and Management Plan for South Australia 2008–2012, Department for Environment and Heritage, 2007.

-21) Intergovernmental Group on Meat, Sub-Group on Hides and Skins, UN Food and Agriculture Organization, “Hides and Skins and Skins and Leather Commodity Profile and Strategy for Development,” Committee on Commodity Problems, Seventh Session, 4–6 Jun.
-2001.
+25) Intergovernmental Group on Meat, Sub-Group on Hides and Skins, Food and Agriculture Organization of the United Nations, “Hides and Skins and Skins and Leather Commodity Profile and Strategy for Development,” Committee on Commodity Problems, Seventh Session, 4–6 June 2001.